HMS Cromer (M103)

 She was decommissioned in 2001 before being refitted for use as a training ship at the Britannia Royal Naval College at Dartmouth.
 In keeping with tradition, for this role the ship has been renamed Hindostan.
 As she is not a commissioned ship she is not prefixed "HMS".
+In June 2023, she was towed to Portsmouth reportedly for temporary berthing while jetties at Britannia Royal Naval College were refurbished.